vagabondmasa

 Asia's largest livestock fair by nomads.

-One of the main attractions of the Pushkar Fair is the world's largest camel fair, held on the outskirts of the town.
-Countless camel herders gather to buy and sell their camels, horses, sheep, and goats.
+One of the most prominent attractions of the Pushkar Fair is the world's largest camel fair, a spectacle that unfolds on the outskirts of the town.
+Countless camel herders, their faces etched with the stories of the desert, journey from afar, some traveling for days, to partake in the time-honored tradition of trading their prized camels, horses, sheep, and goats.
+Their presence, alongside their animals, creates a scene rich in both commerce and tradition.

 In this majestic desert, camel trading takes place through face-to-face negotiations between sellers and buyers.
 This scene has remained largely unchanged for centuries.